City comparison

 Climate, safety, and demographics side by side.

-East Providence and Philadelphia have nearly identical overall cost-of-living indices.
-Housing costs are roughly 7% lower in East Providence than in Philadelphia.
-If you earn $80,000 in East Providence, you'd need about $80,286 in Philadelphia to keep the same standard of living.
+East Providence, RI is about 0.8% cheaper overall than Philadelphia, PA, based on our cost-of-living index.
+Housing costs are roughly 9% higher in Philadelphia than in East Providence.
+If you earn $80,000 in East Providence, you'd need about $80,637 in Philadelphia to keep the same standard of living.